johnjohnsp1/veil-evasion-api/README.md

 $ mv dist ../public
 ```

 This project uses godep.
-To compile and run the server, do the following (change environment variables as needed:
+To compile and run the server, do the following (change environment variables as needed):
 ```
 $ go get github.com/tools/godep
 $ export VEIL_LISTENER=localhost:4242